 - Act as a coordination point to orchestrate the activities of related endpoint technologies such as identity services and security infrastructure.

-By using a UEM platform, IT admins can easily track and manage assets, ensuring that devices (and the data they hold), are never at risk.
+By using a UEM platform, IT admins can easily track and manage the assets of a mobile workforce, ensuring that devices (and the data they hold), are never at risk.
 Problems associated with shadow IT and unauthorised apps are also solved, with sanctioned apps deployed via UEM.

 Mobile Threat Defence (MTD) protects devices from the very real threats they face every day.
 With machine-learning, algorithms are optimised to run continuously on-device, detecting threats even when the device is offline.
 Plus, MTD can plug directly into a UEM platform, creating one seamless deployment.